International Booker Prize: 2016 onwards

-In July 2015 it was announced that the Independent Foreign Fiction Prize would be disbanded.
-The prize money from that award would be folded into the Man Booker International Prize, which would henceforth act similarly to the Independent prize: awarding an annual book of fiction translated into English, with the £50,000 prize split between author and translator.
+In July 2015 it was announced that the Independent Foreign Fiction Prize would be disbanded and its prize money would be folded into the Man Booker International Prize.
+Starting with the 2016 award, the Man Booker International Prize became annual and changed its remit to perform the same role as the Independent prize: awarding books of fiction translated into English, in order to encourage the publishing and reading of quality works in translation and to highlight the work of translators.
+The £50,000 prize is split between author and translator.
 Each shortlisted author and translator receives £2,500.
-Its aim is to encourage publishing and reading of quality works in translation and to highlight the work of translators.
-Judges select a long list of 12 or 13 books in March ("the Booker Dozen"), followed by a shortlist of six in April, with the winner announced in May.
+Judges select a longlist of 12 or 13 books in March ("the Booker Dozen"), followed by a shortlist of six in April, with the winner announced in May.